 The small Harbour Island is as laid back a spot as they come.
 While there isn't much to offer by way of cultural attractions, the experiences you'll have mingling with locals as you relax on the beach, check out the small but satisfying dining scene, or simply stroll around town are worth forgoing countless trips to museums.

-You'll find a large selection of beaches to visit on and near the island.
-Snorkeling is an option at some locations, for vacationers who are so inclined.
-Click on the name of each beach for a detailed guide to that particular stretch of sand.
+You will discover a large number of beaches to consider on and near the island.
+Snorkeling is available at some locations, for people who enjoy this relaxing pastime.
+You can click on the name of the beach for a detailed article concerning that specific beach.

 Pink Sands Beach: Vacationers are sure to adore the pale pink sands of Pink Sands Beach which runs the entire length of the island's eastern side.
 The dazzling blue waters off of this coast are home to an amazing coral reef which protects this shoreline from dangerous wave breaks making this beach an excellent spot for casual swimming.